 Rules of Thumb When Dealing with your Black Tank

 • Note that using a two-ply tissue paper will likely clog your black tank.
-It is advisable to always use the single-ply tissue paper.
+It is advisable to always use single-ply tissue paper.
 You do not want your black tank clogging as this could make your stay in the RV really uncomfortable.
-If you want to use your favorite brand toilet paper, as a general rule you can test the paper in a cup of water and if it dissolves by the next day, you can most likely safely use it in your RV Toilet.
+If you want to use your favorite brand of toilet paper, as a general rule you can test the paper in a cup of water and if it dissolves by the next day, you can most likely safely use it in your RV Toilet.

-I personally put the most paper into a small garbage bin.
+I personally put most paper into a small garbage bin.
 It helps to avoid clogs and saves space in your blackwater tank.
 I understand that this is not comfortable for many people.

 • Flush regularly with water in the toilet bowl as this will ensure the entire system is clean and everything flows smoothly.